AmiraAlaa3/hr-system-FE/README.md

 # HR System

-An HR System to manage employees, departments, attendance, salaries, and user groups with permissions.
+This project is a hr system (graduation ptoject) developed as part of the ITI (Information Technology Institute) Full Stack PHP track.
+Its a system to manage employees, departments, attendance, salaries, and user groups with permissions.
 This project aims to streamline HR processes and improve efficiency in managing HR-related tasks.

 ## Project Overview